 - Complete Institution Address

 Refer to the departmental website to see if a statement of research is required for your application.
 If it is a required document it will appear on your WebAdvisor checklist.

-Some departments require an additional piece of application material in order to assess your application.
+Some departments require additional application material in order to assess your application.
 Each department may name this document differently.
 For the purposes of admission, any additional piece of information required to assess your application will be referred to as the supplemental document.
 Please refer to the departmental website for specific information regarding the details of their supplemental document.